 Bio: Launching and leading social enterprises at The Reader at Calderstones, including a new events business, plus IT and site facilities.

-A book/poem/play I’d like to share: Book – Candide by Voltaire
+A book/poem/play I’d like to share: Candide by Voltaire

 Why I work at The Reader: Life is about finding purpose.
 Having worked many jobs in many sectors, I was fortunate enough to have an opportunity to work at The Reader back in 2014.
 Since then, I’ve found that the work that we do as an organisation – both locally and further afield – has given me the purpose and motivation to be my best self.

-Name: Zoe Gilling, Director of People and Shared Reading Programmes
+Name: Zoe Ainscough (Gilling), Director of People and Culture

 A book/poem/play I’d like to share: If you haven’t read it yet, read Anna Karenina by Leo Tolstoy.
 Unputdownable once you start reading, something for everyone to identify with: love, family, marriage, betrayal, tragedy, hypocrisy to name but a few!